PrimaveraDeveloper/lithium/howto/howto-use-taskbox.md

 To subscribe the events in the host application startup you will need to [add a background service](howto-add-background-service.md).

-The next step is to build the configuration for the task box.
+The next step is to build the configuration for the taskbox.

 ## Adding the Pipebox Configuration

- First, you need to define the configuration used by the task box. `PipeboxConfig` describes all the events, pipelines and handlers.
+ First, you need to define the configuration used by the taskbox. `PipeboxConfig` describes all the events, pipelines and handlers.

  > See [PipeboxConfig](../ref/hydrogen-2.0/Pipeboxes.md) for more information.